Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Traditional Imaging

 Diagnostic imaging is the process of looking inside the human body through pictures rather than through intrusive surgery.
-Radiographs produce shadowy images projected onto a sheet of film.

 While the quality of the images has improved, the technology is essentially the same.
-While the X-ray image has vastly improved, the picture remains grainy.

-Radiographs are still used to examine structural breaks involving bones and joints, though they cannot produce images of soft tissue.
-Radiographs are still valuable, especially for chiropractors who use them to examine the spine’s curvature and other bone and joint structures.
+[Trouble-Tip]X-Rays Still Valuable Diagnostic Tool: Despite the age of this technology, radiographs are still extensively used to examine structural breaks involving bones and joints.
+While they cannot produce images of soft tissue, radiographs are still an accurate and cost-effective way to examine the spine’s curvature and other bone and joint structures.[/Trouble-Tip]

 The MRI

-Next-Generation Imaging
+The Next-Generation Imaging Tool

 The Advent of 3-D Imaging

-MRIs are often used in diagnosing serious personal injury cases where height, depth, and layered resolution of the damaged area are required, such as in cases involving blunt trauma to internal organs and structures.
+MRIs are often used in diagnosing severe personal injury cases where height, depth, and layered resolution of the damaged area are required, such as in cases involving blunt trauma to internal organs and structures.

-Advantages of MRI
+Advantages of MRI:

-• While the radiograph can produce grainy images of internal structures, the advent of Magnetic Resonance Imaging (MRI) offers a 3D representation of organs that the traditional X-Ray cannot.
+- While the radiograph can produce grainy images of internal structures, the advent of Magnetic Resonance Imaging (MRI) offers a 3D representation of organs that the traditional X-ray cannot.

-• Another significant advantage of MRI machines is that they do not emit radiation.
+- Another significant advantage of MRI machines is that they do not emit radiation.

-• The quality of the MRI image is not only three-dimensional and possesses superior contrast; the images of internal structures such as organs can be viewed in multilayered vertical and horizontal sections.
+- The quality of the MRI image is not only three-dimensional and possesses superior contrast; the images of internal structures such as organs can be viewed in multilayered vertical and horizontal sections.

-• The MRI can show the exact location and shape of a disk bulge or herniation and display detailed images of lesions and spinal cord abnormalities.
+- The MRI can show the exact location and shape of a disk bulge or herniation and display detailed images of lesions and spinal cord abnormalities.

 Disadvantages of MRI

-• The most common complaint is the time it takes and feeling enclosed in an MRI scanner.
+- The most common complaint is the time it takes and feeling enclosed in an MRI scanner.
 One complete scan can take about an hour to perform.
 It is non-invasive, painless, and without side effects.

-• The MRI uses strong magnetic fields to create its images, so people with implanted metallic objects or pacemakers are prohibited from having the test.
+- The MRI uses strong magnetic fields to create its images, so people with implanted metallic objects or pacemakers are prohibited from having the test.

-Viewing Internal Organs
+CAT Scans – Viewing Internal Organs

-Also called computerized tomography, the patient is asked to lie on a narrow table within the scanner.
 Like an MRI, CT scans offer a very high resolution of the part of the body being scanned.

 A dye must often be injected into a vein to obtain a high contrast of the scanned target.

 The average CAT scan costs between $1,000 and $1,200 and is quicker than an MRI.
-The time required to have a CT scan will depend on whether your physician recommends you should have the CT scan with or without dye contrast.
+The time required to have a CT scan will depend on whether your physician recommends you to have the CT scan with or without dye contrast.

 Ultrasound Imaging